Anime Music Video Contest FAQ

 While these shows have anime influences, they were produced in the United States primarily for American audiences.
 Other examples of this include Powerpuff Girls and Teen Titans.
 However, these and other sources that are not anime may make up a total of 25% of your entry.
 But the remaining 75% must be anime.

 No. Live action footage of any kind is not considered anime.
-It may be used as part of the 25% allotment for non-anime sources.
+However, it may be used as part of the 25% allotment for non-anime sources.

 You may attempt to, but footage recorded off the TV does not usually have the same quality as DVD or Bluray rips.
 TV footage also frequently has watermarks, which will automatically disqualify your video.